Mónica Jiménez: Career

 Since 2010 she has been the executive director of AEQUALIS (www.aequalis.cl), Forum for Higher Education.
 AEQUALIS, is a pluralistic, inclusive and innovative forum, where members communicate, hear and seek to arrive at a consensus in favour of common purposes.
 In its first stage (2010–2011) was unanimously considered an innovative and relevant initiative that, since civil society helped to analyze and promote policies of higher education.
 Members (approximately one hundred academics) coincide in appreciating that the social movement of the 2011 was a reflection of a situation of greater social significance therefore it should listen, meet and discuss their demands and incorporate them in a future scenario.
 Also, the Forum is a space that has made it possible to analyze our reality on the basis of relevant national and international experience in the matter.
 Currently, AEQUALIS have published eight books with the work they have done from 2010 to 2013.

+In 2014, she is appointed Ambassador to the Holy See.
+She presented her credentials to Pope Francis on June 16, and paid her farewell visit to the Pope on June 4, 2016.